 Renting Out Your House

-It’s not only landlords and real estate investors who see the opportunity of rental property.
+It’s not only landlords and real estate investors who see the opportunity of rental apartments and rental homes.
 Many homeowners are intrigued about the idea of renting out their home, or part of it, to help pay their mortgage.
 It seems like a brilliant investment strategy, and maybe it is.

 Some are renting their homes out and moving to Florida, Mexico, California or some sunny place and letting their tenant pay their mortgage.
 They list them on Homeaway or Airbnb and manage their properties remotely.
 Nice life if you can wrangle it.